A Chunky Knit Blanket and My Arm Knitting Failure

-All I wanted was a chunky knit blanket.
+All I wanted was to knit a chunky yarn blanket.

-What I got was a lesson in DIY failure.
+What I ended up getting was a lesson in DIY failure.

-I took a look at a few arm knitting tutorials before I settled on one.
+I went hunting for the best “learn how to arm knit” tutorial online and on Youtube.
 They are all, for the most part, the same.
 They all promised a blanket in less than an hour with step by step instructions.
 Perfect!

 Let me explain.

-I can knit, I’m no pro mind you, but I can knit a scarf, which means I can knit a blanket.
+I can knit, I’m no pro mind you, but I can knit a basket and even a scarf, which means I can knit a blanket.
 Right?
-Someone agree with me quick.
-Knitting a scarf or blanket is in principle the same thing only different sizes.
-Cast on your stitches, knit to the end of the row, repeat until you reach the length want your blanket.
+Someone agree with me, quick!

 I didn’t take a photo of the fail before I unraveled it.
 The frustration was too high to think about documenting with photos.
 I did arm knit a swatch so you could see what I mean.